-It’s time to go back and look at the five games I reviewed three years ago and add them to The List.
-From this page you can visit the original reviews, find out if I’ve kept them or culled them, and what I think of the games in 2021.
+It’s time to go back and look at five of the games I reviewed three years ago and add them to The List.
+Here you can visit the original reviews, find out if I’ve kept or culled them, and what I think of the games in 2021.

 This week we’re ranking: Suburbia, Dixit, Takenoko, Exploding Kittens, and Vampires vs Unicorns: Floor War.

 #5 Vampires vs Unicorns Floor War

 Not because it’s bad, it’s that there isn’t any game here.
 This is the kind of game you and your friends came up with back in high school.
 When the teacher left the room for 15 minutes and you were thinking of something to do.
 I was way too positive in my review.
 Looking back I’m glad that I changed my review format, because it was a struggle to think of positives and negatives for every game.